hit-pay/magento1-extension/README.md

 ## Step 2: Configuration the extension

 You need to have Api Key and Salt.
-The values you can take from [the page](https://dashboard.sandbox.hit-pay.com/) after registration
+These values can be obtained from Settings > Payment Gateway > API Keys in the HitPay Web Dashboard [the page](https://dashboard.hit-pay.com/) after registration

 ![Configuration page](images/step2.png)